storj/docs/app/(docs)/object-mount/user-guides/credentials/page.md

 {% callout type="note"  %}
 Discovery only completes when the provided credentials include bucket listing permissions.
-If listing permissions cannot be provided, manually pair the imported credential file to remote buckets using `cuno creds pair` (refer to {ref}`user-guide-pair-containers`).
+If listing permissions cannot be provided, manually pair the imported credential file to remote buckets using `cuno creds pair` (refer to [user-guide-pair-containers]()`).
 {% /callout %}

 ## Pair containers and credentials